c-marsh/kunst-huset/README.md

 -   Checkout does not update inventory of stock or show an update an item as sold if the inventory is sold out.
 Ideally this would happen from the payment webhook.

 -   Currently a user doesn't have to provide a name on signup.
 This could populate the list of Artists with a lot of blank entries.
-This could be solved by creating a custom sign up page to include name (most secure), redirecting to the edit profile page on sign-up (however this could be navigated awy from without completing.).
+This could be solved by creating a custom sign up page to include name (most secure), redirecting to the edit profile page on sign-up (however this could be navigated aawy from without completing the form).

 ## Minor